polterguy/polterguy.github.io/tutorials/traning-snippets-versus-system-instruction/index.md

 ## Wrapping up

-In this article we discussed the relationship between the system message of your machine learning type and its training snippets.
+In this article we discussed the relationship between the system message of your machine learning model and its training snippets.
 We showed how we're using VSS and embeddings to match questions towards your training data, to transmit context information to the LLM - In addition to the relationship between the _"Max context window"_ size, _"Threshold"_ value, and how this is used to extract relevant information from your training snippets as you're prompting the LLM.

 If you find this difficult to understand, [AINIRO](https://ainiro.io) is providing this as a service to our clients, and we'd love to help you out creating an amazing AI chatbot for your company.
 If you're interested in having us help you out, you can [contact us here](https://ainiro.io/contact-us).